2565 McCarthy Mall

 Major requirements are explained in the department sections in this Catalog and on department websites.

-The minimum course grade to fulfill major and major-related requirements is a C (not C-).
+The minimum course grade to fulfill major and major-related requirements is a C (not C-), unless otherwise indicated on degree program sheets.
 These requirements must be taken for a letter grade, unless the course is offered only with the CR/NC grade option.

 CNS students should meet regularly with their advisor to ensure their progress and to graduate on time.